 - 1. The development hereby permitted shall be commenced before the expiration of three years from the date of this permission. - 2.
-The development hereby approved shall be only carried out in strict accordance with the detailed specifications and plans comprised in the application hereby approved or in accordance with any minor variation thereof that may be approved by the Local Planning Authority. - 3.
-Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) Order 2015 Schedule 2, Part 1, Class A (or any order revoking and re-enacting that Order), no additional windows shall be inserted in the accommodation hereby permitted without a further grant of planning permission being obtained from the Local Planning Authority. - All new window frames, glazing bars, external doors and door frames shall be of 4. timber construction and shall be maintained in that condition in perpetuity unless otherwise agreed in writing with the Local Planning Authority.
+The development hereby permitted shall not be carried out other than in strict accordance with the following documents:

+Document Description Document No. Date Received Floor Plans as Proposed 408/11 27 Sept 2022 Elevations as Proposed I 408/12 27 Sept 2022 Elevations as Proposed II 408/13 27 Sept 2022 or in accordance with any minor variation thereof that may be approved in writing by the Local Planning Authority.

+- 3. Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) Order 2015 Schedule 2, Part 1, Class A (or any order revoking and re-enacting that Order), no further extensions to the dwelling shall take place without a further grant of planning permission being obtained from the Local Planning Authority. - 4.
+The external elevations of the extension hereby approved shall, within three months of first being brought into use, be clad in horizontal timber boarding to match the existing building and shall thereafter be so maintained unless otherwise agreed in writing by the Local Planning Authority. - 5.
+The roof of the development hereby permitted shall be clad in natural slate to match the roof of the existing building in terms of materials, colour and course height and shall be maintained in that condition in perpetuity unless otherwise agreed in writing with the Local Planning Authority. - 6.
+All new window frames, glazing bars, external doors and door frames shall be of timber construction and shall be maintained in that condition in perpetuity unless otherwise agreed in writing with the Local Planning Authority.